samuelLi05/airplane_simulator/README.md

 ## Local Development Setup

-These instructions will guide you through setting up the simulation environment.
+These instructions will guide you through setting up the simulation environment in an Linux environment.

 ### Prerequisites